inveniosoftware/training/03-infrastructure-tour/README.md

 [root@1d5f2e316bdc src]#
 ```

-There are two insteresting commands for these type of containers:
+There are two interesting commands for these type of containers:

 - `uwsgitop`, for getting a `top`-like overview of the uWSGI web workers
 - `uwsgi_curl`, for making `curl` like requests using the uWSGI protocol